CT Scan Questions and answers

 CT versus MRI

 A CT scan uses X-Rays, whilst an MRI scan uses magnets and radio waves.
+An MRI scan shows tendons and ligaments, whilst a CT scan does not.

 An MRI scan is preferable for examining the spinal cord.